lavollmer/news-homepage/README-author.md

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**

 ### What I learned

+1. Extract zip file on Microsoft to be able to access images to move into folder

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.